MEM2677/teotest-template-bundle/README.md

 # Digital Assistant

-This bundle enables the Digital Assistant AIKA provided by Athlos
+This bundle enables the Digital Assistant AIKA provided by Athlos.

 ## Introduction

-This bundle installs a server side rendered widget called `Virtual Assistant` to your Entando instance, in a demo page called `Digital Assistant`.
+This bundle installs a server side rendered widget called `Digital Assistant` to your Entando instance, in a page called `Digital Assistant` (code: `da_test`).
+This page uses a new page template `Digital Assistant template` which, in turn, brings JQuery 3.3.1 (at the time of writing, the default JS needed for the widget to work).

 ### Widget configuration

-When the widget is installed in a frame the system asks for a key given by Athlos when a subscription is made.
+When the widget is dropped in frame, the system asks for a key given by Athlos; the widget installed by the bundle is already configured with a default key so please leave it unchanged.

-It's possible to save the form leaving the key blank, in this case the default assistant, with limited functionalities, will be used.
+__NOTE:__ the default assistant has a very limited set of skill.

 ## Prerequisites

- - CSP setup
+ The only prerequisite is the customization of the CSP.
+This is needed because the Digital Assistant widget connects and load resources from an external server and so Entando has no way to know in advance which are the possible permission for inline script execution.

+__NOTE:__ the CSP policy shown below is just an example and are subject to change without notice.

 ## CSP customization